Allan Gardens: Grounds

-Allan Grounds is a municipal park and conservatory maintained by the Toronto Parks, Forestry and Recreation Division.
-The park is also supported by the Friends of Allan Gardens, a community support group for the park.
-The park occupies about a city block, and is bounded by Carlton Street to the north, Sherbourne Street to the east, Gerrard Street to the south, and Jarvis Street to the west.
-In 2008, an assessment of the park revealed that there were 309 trees planted on the property; representing approximately 47 species of trees.
-The park includes an off-leash dog park, a playground, and the conservatory.
-The park includes a system of pathways that cross the property, including a north–south pathway that links Carlton and Gerrard Street; as well as an east–west pathway that links the conservatory with the Robert Burns Monument and Sherbourne Street.
-In June 1973, the park was listed on the City of Toronto Heritage Property Inventory.

-Jarvis Street Baptist Church is situated to the southwest, while Grace Toronto Church is situated northwest of the park.
+Allan Gardens is a municipal park and conservatory maintained by the Toronto Parks, Forestry and Recreation Division.
+It is supported by the Friends of Allan Gardens, a volunteer organization that assists with advocacy and programming.

+The park occupies roughly one city block and is bounded by Carlton Street to the north, Sherbourne Street to the east, Gerrard Street to the south, and Jarvis Street to the west.
+Jarvis Street Baptist Church is located to the southwest, and Grace Toronto Church is situated to the northwest.

+Allan Gardens includes the conservatory, an off-leash dog park, and a children’s playground.
+A network of pathways crosses the park, including a north–south route linking Carlton and Gerrard streets, and an east–west route connecting the conservatory with the Robert Burns Monument and Sherbourne Street.

+A 2008 assessment recorded 309 trees within the park, representing approximately 47 species.
+In recognition of its historical significance, Allan Gardens was listed on the City of Toronto Heritage Property Inventory in June 1973.